vipers-web-design/private-repo-readme/feedverse-README.md

 -----------------------
 ## Resources
-- <a href="https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/welcome.html" target="_blank">AWS SDK for PHP</a> - To upload images to Amazon S3
+- <a href="https://cloudinary.com/documentation/cloudinary_references" target="_blank">Programamble Media API References | Cloudinary</a> - To upload images to Cloudinary
 - <a href="https://fontawesome.com/" target="_blank">FontAwesome</a> - For all the cool icons
 - <a href="https://mdbootstrap.com/" target="_blank">MDBootstrap</a> - The quick layout, basic responsiveness, and some functionality
 - <a href="https://github.com/stripe/stripe-php" target="_blank">stripe-php</a> - Payment gateway for subscription